 Speckled kingsnakes have a very similar natural history to prairie kingsnakes.
 Speckled kingsnakes are active from April to October in Missouri (Johnson, 1992).
 They are diurnal in the spring and fall becoming largely nocturnal in summer.
 Speckled kingsnakes are active snakes, wandering a great deal, but are still somewhat secretive.
 They are often seen on the roads in the morning or at dusk, and later after sunset in warm summer months.
 I have found specimens in Kansas after sunset.
 Individuals are rather passive when picked up, but a few will bite.
 They also release musk and vibrate their tails when agitated.
 Young specimens are particularly testy and will strike and musk freely when picked up.

-Kingsnakes are constrictors; killing their prey by suffocation before devouring it.
+Kingsnakes are powerful constrictors.
 These snakes are often found around farms and barns.
 They are looking for mice and other prey.
 They are very beneficial to farmers.
 Unfortunately, many people are ignorant of this fact and kill the snake believing it to be venomous.
-This is foolish; because of the snakes broad diet, the kingsnake will not only rid the farmer of mice, but this harmless species will actually rid the farmer of any venomous species that happen to be around as well.
-Also, speckled kingsnakes are an endangered species in Iowa and it is illegal to kill or harm them.
+This is foolish; because of the snakes’ broad diet, the kingsnake will not only help rid the farmer of mice, but this harmless species will actually help rid the farmer of any venomous species that happen to be around as well.
+Also, speckled kingsnakes are a threatened species in Iowa and it is illegal to kill or harm them.